Continuants and some decompositions into squares: Abstract

 \section{Abstract}

-In 1855 H.~J.~S. Smith \cite{CELV99} proved Fermat's Two Squares using the notion of palindromic continuants.
-In his paper Smith constructed a proper representation as a sum of two squares of a prime number $p$, given a solution of $z^2+1\equiv0\pmod{p}$, and vice versa.
-In this paper we extend Smith's approach to proper representations by sums of two squares in rings of polynomials on fields of characteristic different from 2.
-Our approach will also work for other representations of integers, such as sums of four squares.
+In 1855 H.~J.~S. Smith \cite{CELV99} proved Fermat's two-square theorem using the notion of palindromic continuants.
+In his paper, Smith constructed a proper representation of a prime number $p$ as a sum of two squares, given a solution of $z^2+1\equiv0\pmod{p}$, and vice versa.
+In this paper, we extend the use of continuants to proper representations by sums of two squares in rings of polynomials over fields of characteristic different from 2.
+New deterministic algorithms for finding the corresponding proper representations are presented.

-We keep as far as possible the palindromic character of the representations.
-While our results are likely not new, we believe our extension of Smith's approach is new.